nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

    Masks for 3D layers.
-For all mask types, the driver node is marked by a wide light-red circle, the selected pool nodes by red dots and the masks by red lines.
+For all mask types, the driver node is marked by a wide light-red circle, the selected pool nodes by red dots and the masks are red.
 From left to right: box and spherical masks centered about the driver node.

 .. _sec:grid_masks: